patrickfung/okta.github.io/_source/_posts/2018-03-21-how-to-be-productive-at-work.md

 You've heard it all before.
 Eat well, drink less, exercise more, and get a good night's rest.
 These are all excellent recommendations but can be challenging to do, especially on the road.
 The easiest way to take care of yourself is not to travel.

 An excellent way to get started taking care of yourself is to monitor your health, so you can see where to improve.
-That's I built [21-Points Health](https://www.21-points.com) as part of the [JHipster Mini-Book](https://jhipster-book.com).
+That's why I built [21-Points Health](https://www.21-points.com) as part of the [JHipster Mini-Book](https://jhipster-book.com).
 I still use 21-Points Health, but I've also started to use [Gyroscope](https://gyrosco.pe) to automate my health monitoring.
 Gyroscope integrates with [RescueTime](https://www.rescuetime.com) to track your productivity on your computer too.

 I've also started reading Joe Kutner's [Healthy Programmer](http://healthyprog.com/) book.
-It's chalk full of useful tips like the following:
+It's chock full of useful tips like the following:

-* Take a break every hour, even if it's just for five minutes.
+* Take a break every hour, even if it's just for five minutes
-* 20-20-20: to prevent eye fatigue, every 20 minutes stare at something 20 feet aware for 20 seconds.
+* 20-20-20: to prevent eye fatigue, every 20 minutes stare at something 20 feet away for 20 seconds
 * Exercise in short bursts, with more intensity and purpose.
-20-minute brisk walks are highly recommended.
+20-minute brisk walks are highly recommended
-* Eat five portions of fruit and vegetables per day.
+* Eat five portions of fruit and vegetables per day

 ## Go on Vacation.
 Often.

 I work hard, and I play hard.
 My family loves to do ski weekends, road trips, and whitewater raft trips.
 I'm lucky to work at a company like Okta that has an unlimited vacation policy.
 I've heard that most unlimited vacation policies don't work for people because they tend to work more, and take fewer vacations.

 I take full advantage of our unlimited vacation policy and make sure to take a week of vacation during every other six-week plan.
 Last summer I was on vacation three out of six weeks at one point!
 I believe many Europeans do it right when they take the entire month of August off.